adamwlester/awl-site/portfolio/index.md

 ---
-layout: default
+layout: portfolio-list-page
-header_title: "Portfolio"
+page_title: "Portfolio"
-header_lead: "A collection of open-source research instruments, behavioral platforms, and supporting hardware developed across neuroscience and biomedical engineering projects.
+page_lead: "A collection of open-source research instruments, behavioral platforms, and supporting hardware developed across neuroscience and biomedical engineering projects.
 Each entry links to a detailed project page with full narrative, images, and a 3D model."
 projects:
   - nc4touch-behavioral-apparatus
   - omniroute-maze-system